wickworks/witchdice/README.md

 - add some "what the heck is this" description text for each mode

+-- roll dice icons :: grey out a little

 ##### FEATURES ######
 - dX dice?
 - X-card raised :::: anonymous or not
 - do an ACCESSIBILITY PASS; be able to tab through it all easily

+- be able to type in # of dice

+- "success dice" -- dice matching, or "x about this"

 - saving complicated expressions for re-rolling
   - click something in roll history to set it back up
+  - a list of saved rolls

+- success dice :: "how many time did I roll over X"

 - sound fx for dice rolls